How Stress Affects the Body: Skin, Hormones, Reproductive Health, and Digestion

 Issue No. 5: Stressed Out!

-Words - Aarti Patel, Diana McDonnell, Edwina Horton, María Teresa Alzuru, Terri Fleming
+Words - Aarti Patel, PA-C + Diana McDonnell, DNP + Edwina Horton, RN + María Teresa Alzuru, MA, Terri Fleming, APRN, FNP-BC, AAHIVS

 Illustration - ALEXANDRA FOLINO

-The integumentary system refers to the organ system consisting of skin, hair, and nails, which protect the body.
+The integumentary system refers to the organ system consisting of your skin, hair, and nails, which protect your body.
 Many skin disorders are caused or worsened by a traumatic event or chronic stress.

-Stress is both a cause and consequence of dermatological disorders.
+Stress is both a cause and consequence of dermatological disorders also known as skin diseases.
 Chronic stress can cause people to develop compulsive, repetitive behaviors that can cause or worsen skin conditions.
-Some of these behaviors that may disrupt the integrity of the skin include scratching, compulsive hand washing, showering, hair pulling, picking compulsively, and bathing due to thoughts of contamination.
+Some of these behaviors that may disrupt the integrity of your skin include scratching, compulsive hand washing, showering, hair pulling, picking compulsively, and bathing due to thoughts of contamination.
 These behaviors can lead to irritant contact dermatitis, which is inflammation of the skin caused by an irritant.

-If you are experiencing these behaviors or conditions and they are impacting your quality of life, please open up a discussion with your primary care provider or dermatologist.
+If you’re experiencing these behaviors or conditions and they are impacting your quality of life, speak with your health care provider or a dermatologist.

 When we normally inhale and exhale, our lungs are able to absorb and supply oxygen to our cells and remove carbon dioxide.
 But during times of stress, our breathing pattern changes.

-In periods of stress or anxiety, a person may start taking small, shallow breaths and instead of using their diaphragm, they use their shoulders.
-When this happens, it can disrupt and decrease the amount of oxygen we take in.
+In periods of stress or anxiety, you may start taking small, shallow breaths and instead of using your diaphragm, you may use your shoulders.
+When this happens, it can disrupt and decrease the amount of oxygen you take in.

-This is not usually an issue for most of us, but for people with asthma or other chronic lung diseases, quick and shallow breathing causes minimal air to enter the body, leading to hyperventilation and flare-ups of their existing illness.
-Hyperventilation can also occur in people who are prone to panic attacks.
+This is not usually an issue for most of us, but for people with asthma or other chronic lung diseases, quick and shallow breathing causes minimal air to enter the body, leading to hyperventilation and flare-ups of any existing illness.
+Hyperventilation can also occur in people who are prone to panic attacks

-The effects of stress can take a toll on the heart as well.
-Moments of stress can cause increased oxygen demand on the body, leading to spasms of coronary (heart) blood vessels and instability of our heart’s electrical system, causing abnormal heart rhythms (arrhythmias).
+The effects of stress can take a toll on your heart as well.
+Moments of stress can cause increased oxygen demand on your body, leading to spasms of your coronary (heart) blood vessels and instability of your heart’s electrical system, causing abnormal heart rhythms (arrhythmias).

 During moments of acute stress, a fight or flight response can occur.
 This is when stress hormones are released that cause responses causing things, like high heart rates and constriction of blood vessels, which can lead to causing high blood pressure.
 Once the stress episode is gone, your body will return to its normal state.